 Conference Call Details

-Prothena management will discuss these results and its 2019 financial guidance during a live audio webcast and conference call today, Thursday, February 14, 2019, at 4:30 PM ET.
-The webcast will be made available on the Company’s website at www.prothena.com under the Investors tab in the Events and Presentations section.
-Following the live audio webcast, a replay will be available on the Company’s website for 90 days.
+Prothena management will discuss these results and its 2021 financial guidance during a live audio conference call today, Thursday, February 11, 2021, at 8:30 AM ET.
+The conference call will be made available on the Company's website at www.prothena.com under the Investors tab in the Events and Presentations section.
+Following the live audio webcast, a replay will be available on the Company's website for at least 90 days.

-Prothena Corporation plc is a clinical-stage neuroscience company focused on the discovery and development of novel therapies with the potential to fundamentally change the course of progressive, life-threatening diseases.
-Fueled by its deep scientific understanding built over decades of neuroscience research, Prothena is advancing a pipeline of therapeutic candidates for a number of indications and novel targets including Parkinson’s disease and other related synucleinopathies (prasinezumab - PRX002/RG7935) and ATTR amyloidosis (PRX004), as well as tau, Aβ (Amyloid beta) and TDP-43 where its scientific understanding of disease pathology can be leveraged.
-For more information, please visit the Company's website at www.prothena.com and follow us on Twitter @ProthenaCorp.
+Prothena Corporation plc is a late-stage clinical company with expertise in protein dysregulation and a pipeline of novel investigational therapeutics with the potential to change the course of devastating rare peripheral amyloid and neurodegenerative diseases.
+Fueled by its deep scientific expertise built over decades of research, Prothena is advancing a pipeline of therapeutic candidates for a number of indications and novel targets for which its ability to integrate scientific insights around neurological dysfunction and the biology of misfolded proteins can be leveraged.
+Prothena’s pipeline includes both wholly-owned and partnered programs being developed for the potential treatment of diseases including AL amyloidosis, ATTR amyloidosis, Alzheimer’s disease, Parkinson’s disease and a number of other neurodegenerative diseases.
+For more information, please visit the Company’s website at www.prothena.com and follow the Company on Twitter @ProthenaCorp.

 This press release contains forward-looking statements.
-These statements relate to, among other things, the sufficiency of our cash position to fund advancement of our neuroscience pipeline; the treatment potential and proposed mechanisms of action of prasinezumab and PRX004; the expected timing of reporting data from the Phase 1 clinical study of PRX004; the expected timing of reporting data from the Phase 2 clinical study of prasinezumab; the continued advancement of our discovery pipeline; the timing of initiating cell line development from our tau and abeta programs, and the timing of communicating preclinical data from the abeta program; the potential to receive future exercise payments, regulatory and commercial milestones and royalties under the Celgene collaboration; our anticipated net cash burn from operating and investing activities for 2019 and expected cash balance at the end of 2019; and our estimated net loss and non-cash share-based compensation expense for 2019.
-These statements are based on estimates, projections and assumptions that may prove not to be accurate, and actual results could differ materially from those anticipated due to known and unknown risks, uncertainties and other factors, including but not limited to the risks, uncertainties and other factors described in the “Risk Factors” sections of our Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 27, 2017, our subsequent Quarterly Reports on Form 10-Q filed with the SEC and our Annual Report on Form 10-K to be filed with the SEC for our fiscal year 2018.
-Prothena undertakes no obligation to update publicly any forward-looking statements contained in this press release as a result of new information, future events or changes in Prothena’s expectations.
+These statements relate to, among other things, the sufficiency of our cash position to fund advancement of a broad pipeline; our goal of building a protein dysregulation platform; the treatment potential and proposed mechanisms of action of birtamimab, prasinezumab, PRX004, PRX005, PRX012, and multi-immunogen Aβ-tau vaccine; plans for future clinical studies of birtamimab, prasinezumab, PRX004, PRX005, and PRX012; amounts we might receive under our collaborations with Roche and Bristol-Myers Squibb; the expected timing of reporting data from prior clinical studies of birtamimab, the Phase 2 clinical study of prasinezumab, and preclinical studies of PRX005; our anticipated net cash burn from operating and investing activities for 2021 and expected cash balance at the end of 2021; and our estimated net loss and non-cash share-based compensation expense for 2021.
+These statements are based on estimates, projections and assumptions that may prove not to be accurate, and actual results could differ materially from those anticipated due to known and unknown risks, uncertainties and other factors, including but not limited to the effects on our business of the worldwide COVID-19 pandemic and the risks, uncertainties and other factors described in the “Risk Factors” sections of our Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on March 3, 2020, discussions of potential risks, uncertainties, and other important factors in our subsequent filings with the SEC, and our Annual Report on Form 10-K to be filed with the SEC for our fiscal year 2020.
+We undertake no obligation to update publicly any forward-looking statements contained in this press release as a result of new information, future events, or changes in our expectations.

 PROTHENA CORPORATION PLC